-The Indonesian mobile phone market is heavily competed and prices are low; you can pick up a prepaid SIM card for less than Rp 10,000 and calls may cost as little as about Rp 1,000 a minute or less (subject to the usual host of restrictions).
+The Indonesian mobile phone market is heavily competed and prices are low; you can pick up a prepaid SIM card for about Rp 10,000 and calls may cost as little as about Rp 1,000 a minute or less (subject to the usual host of restrictions).
 Indonesia is also the world's largest market for used phones and basic models start from Rp 250,000.
 The largest operators are Telkomsel (brand Halo, simPATI, AS), Indosat (brands Matrix, Mentari, IM3) and Excelcomindo (brands Jempol, Bebas).

 If you have Global System Mobile (GSM) cellular phone, you can ask your local GSM operator about "roaming agreement/facility" in Indonesia.
 Most GSM operators in Indonesia have roaming agreement with various GSM operators worldwide.
 Using roaming facility, you can use your own cellular phone and GSM SIM card in Indonesia.

 The modern day version of the "Wartel" is the "Warnet" in Indonesia call it "Warung Internet", which feature Internet connected PCs as well, and many shops now do double duty.
 Prices vary considerably, and as usual you tend to get what you pay for, but you'll usually be looking at around Rp 3,500 per hour.
 In large cities, there are free hotspots (WIFI) in certain shopping malls, Cafe, Restaurant, Hotels, Airport, etc.